 Visa Delays and Expedited Appointments

 Information about requesting an expedited appointment is available on the State Department website.
-You can use the Spring 2023 Visa & Entry Letter to try to request an expedited appointment.
+Depending on your start date, you can use either the Summer 2023 Visa & Entry Letter or the Fall 2023 Visa & Entry Letter to try to request an expedited appointment.
 We cannot contact the embassy or consulate to request an expedited appointment on your behalf.

 If you are outside the U.S. and unable to enter for your starting term, please contact your academic department to discuss options.